Best Of19 min read

 A2Hosting

-A2 Hosting has been marketing around speed since they launched their "Turbo" servers, and it's not just marketing fluff — their NVMe-powered managed VPS plans with LiteSpeed webserver configurations consistently perform well on WordPress benchmarks.
-They're a Michigan-based company (shoutout to the Midwest — not every good hosting company has to come from Silicon Valley) with a genuine commitment to uptime.
-Their SLA is 99.9%, and their support team is known for being responsive and technically sharp.
+A2 Hosting's been marketing speed since their "Turbo" servers launched, and it's not just marketing — their NVMe-powered managed VPS with LiteSpeed configurations consistently score well on WordPress benchmarks.
+They're based in Michigan with a serious commitment to uptime.
+Their SLA is 99.9%, and their support team is responsive and technically sharp.

-What I find interesting about A2 is their approach to caching: Turbo plans include LiteSpeed Cache, which handles full-page caching, database query caching, and object caching in a single plugin.
-For WordPress users who don't want to configure five separate caching plugins and pray they don't conflict, that's a real convenience.
-They're not the cheapest option, but the managed experience is solid and they include free migrations — which, if you've ever manually moved a WordPress multisite, you know is a genuinely big deal.
+What caught me off guard was their approach to caching: Turbo plans include LiteSpeed Cache, which handles full-page caching, database query caching, and object caching in one plugin.
+For WordPress users who don't want to juggle five caching plugins and hope they don't conflict, that's genuinely convenient.
+Not the cheapest option, but the managed experience is solid and they include free migrations — which, if you've ever manually moved a WordPress multisite, you know is huge.

 Key Features:

-• LiteSpeed webserver on Turbo plans (up to 20x faster than Apache, per their benchmarks)
+• LiteSpeed webserver on Turbo plans (up to 20x faster than Apache, per their tests)

 • NVMe SSD storage across all VPS plans